 We are Australia’s national environment group.
-We are a quarter of a million people who speak out, show up and act for a more beautiful tomorrow – a world where forests, rivers, people and wildlife thrive.
+We are 700,000 people who speak out, show up and act for a more beautiful tomorrow – a world where forests, rivers, people and wildlife thrive.

 People power our campaigns, and always have.
 People like the scientists who realised the consequences of limestone mining on the reef.
 The poets who spoke out for our forests.
 The builders who refused to wreck urban green spaces.
 The farmers who love the land.
 The Traditional Owners who protect their country from uranium mining and toxic pollution, and the communities who stand beside them.
 The volunteers who make banners, write letters and run events, over decades.